sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Now the api kustomization.yaml file in the api folder

-##kurbenetes resources that need to be managed by kustomize
+kurbenetes resources that need to be managed by kustomize: kustomization.yaml:

 resources:
   - api-deply.yaml
   - api-service.yaml